Action at Glover’s Gap

 The Action at Glover’s Gap occurred on Tuesday, May 28, 1861 between irregular secessionist militia commanded by Stephen Roberts and a detachment of Company A, 2nd Virginia Infantry (U.S.) commanded by 2nd Lt.
 Oliver R. West in Marion County, West Virginia.

+Before daybreak on May 28, the Guards reached Glover’s Gap, captured a handful of insurgents, and sent 2nd Lt.
+Oliver R. West with five men to break up Roberts’ band.
+West soon stumbled upon Stephen Roberts and his men in camp.
 Roberts swore he would not be captured “by all the Federal troops in western Virginia” and raised his rifle, but it misfired.
-West’s troops returned fire and Roberts was killed.
-His company fled into the hills.
+West’s men returned fire, killing Roberts, and the rest of his company scattered into the hills.

 Opposing Forces